 Complementary tools

-- Prompt libraries — Ready-to-use prompt libraries to save time
+- Prompt libraries — Ready-to-use prompt collections to save time

-- Prompt builders — Tools that guide you in creating structured prompts (like our exercise tool)
+- Prompt builders — Tools that guide you through creating structured prompts (like our exercises tool)

-- Playgrounds — Test interfaces to experiment with parameters (temperature, top-p, tokens)
+- Playgrounds — Testing interfaces for experimenting with parameters (temperature, top-p, tokens)

 - Evaluation tools — To objectively measure response quality and compare prompts

 Theory isn't enough.
-Here are 5 progressive exercises to practice the techniques seen in this guide:
+Here are 5 progressive exercises to put the techniques from this guide into practice:

 Exercise 1: Zero-shot vs few-shot (beginner)

-Ask ChatGPT to generate article titles with a zero-shot prompt, then make the same request by adding 3 title examples in the desired style.
+Ask ChatGPT to generate article titles with a zero-shot prompt, then redo the same request by adding 3 example titles in your desired style.
 Compare the results.

 Exercise 2: Chain-of-thought (intermediate)

-Pose a logical problem to the AI (e.g., a planning problem with constraints).
-First without particular instructions, then with "think step by step".
+Give the AI a logic problem (e.g., a planning problem with constraints).
+First without any special instruction, then with "think step by step."
 Observe the difference in reasoning quality.

 Exercise 3: RACE framework (intermediate)

-Take a task you do regularly (write an email, create a LinkedIn post, summarize a document) and structure your prompt with the RACE framework.
+Take a task you do regularly (drafting an email, creating a LinkedIn post, summarizing a document) and structure your prompt with the RACE framework.
 Compare with your usual prompt.

 Exercise 4: Prompt chaining (advanced)

-Break down writing a blog article into 4 successive prompts: (1) idea research, (2) plan creation, (3) section-by-section writing, (4) revision and optimization.
-Time the time saved compared to a single request.
+Break down writing a blog post into 4 successive prompts: (1) idea research, (2) outline creation, (3) section-by-section writing, (4) revision and optimization.
+Time the savings compared to a single request.

 Exercise 5: Self-consistency (advanced)

-Submit a strategic problem to the AI by asking it to propose 3 different solutions, evaluate them according to criteria you define, then recommend the best one.
-Evaluate the quality of the analysis.
+Submit a strategic problem to the AI asking it to propose 3 different solutions, evaluate them against criteria you define, then recommend the best one.
+Assess the quality of the analysis.

 Find more interactive exercises on our prompting exercises page.